 I was born in 1988 in Budapest, Hungary.
-My professional life is shared between aviation and photography.
+I am an aviator with and infinite passion for photography.
 Discovering the treasures of our world and translating it through the infinite apparatus of art excites me as much as flying heavy airplanes.

-In 34 years of lifetime I lived in 4 countries and crossed 44 different borders in five continents.
-At the moment I live in Latvia which was preceeded by Hungary, Italy, and Spain.
+In 35 years of lifetime I lived in 4 countries and crossed 45 different borders in five continents.
+At the moment I live in Hungary which was preceeded by Latvia, Italy, and Spain.
 This fact supplemented by my pilot profession gives a perferct material for photography.

 My love story with photography started at the age of 26, when I took my first DSLR camera on a trip to Thailand with the purpose of creating visually pleasing memories.
 Since that innocent idea, through thousands of life lasting memories I came to the conclusion that the more I explore, the deeper I find myself in the fascinating world of visual story telling.